 Why choose Somerville

-Somerville is unique.
-It was founded for women when they were barred from the University and it refused to tie itself to a religious affiliation.
-This combination was unknown in Oxford at the time.
-Somerville’s open and inclusive ethos has grown even stronger since the admission of male students in 1994.
+Somerville is a trailblazer.
+It was founded for women when they were barred from Oxford University and it refused to tie itself to a religious affiliation.
+Our open and inclusive ethos has grown even stronger since the admission of male students in 1994.

-Every College says this, right?
-But at Somerville you can walk on the grass anywhere you like and this reflects an ethos and an atmosphere that are friendly and egalitarian.
+Our quad is a beautiful green space where open-air tutorials are held on sunny days.
+At Somerville you can walk on the grass anywhere you like and this reflects an ethos and an atmosphere that are friendly and egalitarian.
 It’s a community that’s big on openness and small on hierarchy.
-There are lots of College clubs and teams to enjoy and our alumni choose to remain involved in the life of the College decades after they leave.

 Somervillians work hard and do well – they really do go on to change the world.
 We educated the first woman prime ministers of both India and the UK, the only British woman to win a Nobel prize for science, the first woman to chair a major UK bank and the first woman to chair a major UK firm of accountants.
 Just two decades after they were admitted to the College, our men are already making waves too.

 Taking part in one of our open days is a good way to find out more about student life at Somerville.

 Read our prospectus